Nelarius/playground/README.md

   * Add Light count
   * Read orientation from DirectionalLight component
   * add gamma correction to specular shader
+* Material should use a union of material type structs, get rid of the verbosity of per-float uniform names.
+  * I think this is justified, because the Render system is the one which provides the rendering service; materials are a part of that process.
+  * Drawback: makes extension more difficult.
+Not a problem for now.
+* Error handling.
+  * Ecs module should no longer assert when trying to do something with an invalidated entity.
+  * FileToString should throw an error, if the file doesn't exist.
 * Implement free-look camera script
 * Normalize resource names in MeshManager and ShaderManager using r-lyeh's Unify lib.
 * Consistency: Vector should return matrix representations as well, just like Quaternion